USEPA/WNTR/documentation/resultsobject.rst

    Example network graphic.

-Network and time-series graphics can be customized to add titles, legends, axis labels, subplots, etc.
+Network and time series graphics can be customized to add titles, legends, axis labels, and/or subplots.

 Pandas includes methods to write DataFrames to CSV, HDF, JSON, and SQL.
 For example, DataFrames can be saved to Excel files using: